Choosing a contractor

 To help with consumer protection, licensed contractors and remodelers must contribute to the Contractor's Recovery Fund.
 This fund reimburses more than $1 million each year to Minnesota homeowners who obtain a court judgment against a licensed contractor and are unable to collect on that judgment.
 Home owners who use unlicensed contractors forfeit their rights to access this fund.

 Licensed roofers and manufactured-home installers do not participate in the Contractor Recovery Fund, but instead are required to have surety bonds.

-You can find more information about the Contractor Recovery Fund at the following Web page:
+Learn more information about the Contractor Recovery Fund

 Does my contractor have a state license?

 Contractors must include their license numbers on their advertising, business cards, contracts, proposals, vehicles, and permit applications.

 The Minnesota Department of Labor and Industry licenses and regulates contractors.
 You can check a contractor's license status on this Web page:

 I have a concern about a contractor.
 Where can I turn?

 You can discuss complaints about contractors informally with a Department of Labor and Industry investigator by calling 651-284-5069.
 You'll need to submit a written complaint in order to open a formal investigation.